Charter school reform

 The plan is supported by Pennsylvania Association of School Business Officials, Research for Action, American Federation of Teachers Pennsylvania, Pennsylvania Association of School Administrators, Pennsylvania School Boards Association, Education Voters of Pennsylvania, Pennsylvania State Education Association, Auditor General Eugene DePasquale and more.

 See more about the governor's charter school policy reform plan, here.
+Photo provided by the office of the governor.

 - Introduces comprehensive charter school reform on Aug.
 13, 2019 through executive action, regulation and legislation.